 If you know your travel dates and have no flexibility as to when you travel, we recommend ITA Software to search for flights.
 ITA is the best way to find the lowest prices on airfare for set dates of travel.
 If you’re in the preliminary stages of researching your flight, use fare alerts on Airfarewatchdog.com.
-You can set some parameters for the alerts and receive email updates when there are deals to be had.

 Before you even get to that step, you need to determine which airport to fly into and out of.
 Doing a roundtrip through Tokyo is the most straightforward option, with a Shinkansen (bullet train) ride to and from Kyoto for that leg of the trip.
 If that’s your plan, either HND or NRT will work as arrival airports.

-HND is located closer to the city center, whereas NRT is farther from downtown.
-NRT is the more common arrival airport for flights from the US, but we prefer HND for ease.
+Flying into Osaka is an easier option, and will save you from having to take the Shinkansen to Kyoto.
 The downside to flying into Osaka is that it’s usually more expensive, has more layovers, and offers a fairly negligible time-savings in terms of the train commute despite being significantly closer in distance to Kyoto.
 If you’re using the Japan Rail Pass–and we highly recommend that you do–you’re probably better off just doing a roundtrip through Tokyo.
 Plus, the Shinkansen is a fun experience that’s worth having twice!